 - develop a critical approach to intra and perioperative practice using established techniques of analysis and enquiry

 - apply advanced skills, knowledge and understanding in a variety of complex clinical contexts and healthcare environments

 - explore and critically evaluate current evidence and research and participate at the forefront of the professions in developing intra and perioperative practice

 - plan, implement and reflect upon the provision of intra and perioperative care, which is delivered by self and others and which is based on the needs of the patient

 - undertake research into a specific area of practice.

 This programme extends into two academic years which equates to 120 credits at level 6 and commences in May rather than September of each year.

 The programme consists of 4 core modules and three option modules.
 However, if you choose the Anaesthesia pathway leading to BSc Intra and Perioperative Practice (Anaesthesia) you will be required to undertake 6 core modules (those listed below and HC3077 and HC3079) plus one option module.

-The School of Healthcare Studies has an international reputation for its education provision, rating strongly in formal audits of its programmes, as well as by the students themselves.
+The School of Healthcare Sciences has an international reputation for its education provision, rating strongly in formal audits of its programmes, as well as by the students themselves.

 The 2012 Times Good University Guide ranked the University as joint 4th in the UK for the quality of its healthcare programmes ('Subjects Allied to Medicine') on the basis of student satisfaction, entry standards and graduate prospects.